 Mouthwatering, rich meaty sauce, covered in creamy mashed potatoes and finished off with a crispy cheesy topping.
-Traditional cottage pie is the ultimate quick and easy supper that the whole family will love.
+This traditional cottage pie is the ultimate quick and easy supper that the whole family will love.

 Traditional cottage pie – the ultimate comfort meal